 Can consuming fish harm your fertility, pregnancy or baby?
 Many women are very concerned that fish is too contaminated to consume due to environmental pollution.
 Can these contaminants harm your chances of having a healthy pregnancy and baby?
 Is eating fish in pregnancy and during lactation safe?
-According to the Harvard School of Public Health (HSPH) the benefits of eating fish outweighs the health risks.
+According to the Harvard School of Public Health (HSPH), the benefits of eating fish outweigh the health risks.

 Fish is very nutritious, providing a lean source of protein, omega-3 essential fatty acids and a variety of vitamins and minerals to the diet.
 All of these play an important role in fertility, pregnancy and lactation.
 We urge couples to eat fish as part of a whole food nutrient dense natural fertility diet.
 The health benefits of consuming fish are an important part of pregnancy preparation!

 In 2006 the HSPH examined a wide range of studies comparing health benefits of consuming fish weekly versus the major health risk of mercury, PCBs and dioxin contamination in adults, infants, and young children.

 “Overall, for major health outcomes among adults, the benefits of eating fish greatly outweigh the risks,” said Dariush Mozaffarian, lead author of the study and an instructor in epidemiology at HSPH and in medicine at Brigham and Women’s Hospital.
 “Somehow this evidence has been lost on the public.”

 The report by the HSPH, published in the Journal of the American Medical Association concluded that eating just 3 ounces of farmed salmon, or 6 ounces of mackerel a week reduced the risk of death from coronary heart disease by 36 percent and that the intake of fish or fish oil reduces total mortality, deaths from any causes, by 17 percent.

 Fish Is Beneficial For Making a Baby